pythonchcharts/ChartSync/README.md

 ===To Run===

-To run the tool, all you need is ChartFilter.exe, which can be found on the [releases page](https://github.com/pythonchcharts/ChartSync/releases/tag/release)
+To run the tool, all you need is ChartSync.exe, which can be found on the [releases page](https://github.com/pythonchcharts/ChartSync/releases/tag/release)

 ===To Make Changes===